Search

 The Security Council can upgrade with no delay.

-Upgrades are initiated on L2 and have to go first through a 3d delay.
-Since there is a 1d to force a tx, users have only 2d to exit.
-If users post a tx after that time, they would need to self propose a root with a 6d 8h delay and then wait for the 6d 8h challenge window, while the upgrade would be confirmed just after the 6d 8h challenge window and the 3d L1 timelock.
+If users post a tx after that time, they would only be able to self propose a state root 12d 17h after the last state root was proposed and then wait for the 6d 8h challenge window, while the upgrade would be confirmed just after the 6d 8h challenge window and the 3d L1 timelock.

 Proposer failure